“This internship really has made me want to be a social worker even more, and it makes me want to look into CASA even more to be completely honest.”

 accredited social work program, our graduates are eligible to apply for the state

 license.
-Our accreditation by the Council on Social Work Education assures you that the program meets (or exceeds) all necessary standards to provide
+Our program, which is accredited by the Council on Social Work Education, meets or exceeds all necessary standards.

 Keyon Camden ’19, from Wayne, Ohio, came to Bluffton University as a music major but

 soon realized his calling was in helping others in a more direct way.
 Having transitioned